-His restaurants serve tranditional Sichuan dishes as well some very innovative comtemporary Chinese dishes and light tapas style meals.
-He received numerious accolades and rave reviews from the likes of New York Times, Connecticut Magazine and CT Bites.
+His restaurants serve traditional Sichuan dishes as well as innovative contemporary Chinese dishes and light tapas style meals.
+He received numerous accolades and rave reviews from the likes of New York Times, Connecticut Magazine and CT Bites.

-While serving the customers in his restaurant, Chef Huang noticed that many customers like the sauces so much that they want to take the leftover sauces home so they can continue enjoying the flavors when cooking at home.
+While serving the customers in his restaurant, Chef Huang noticed that many customers liked the sauces so much that they took the leftover sauces home so they could continue enjoying the flavors when cooking at home.

 He started to think why not create a series of sauces and recipes from the most popular dishes and make them available for people to buy at local stores and use them at their own dining table.

 With this idea Chef Huang co-founded Tasty Shu and started to develop a series of sauces that can be used with dumplings, salads, pastas and stir-fry.